PrefectHQ/prefect/docs/cloud/execution/fargate_task_environment.md

 ],
 ```

-In the above dictionary the `flow` container will have a few aspects changed during setup.
+The container dictionary above will be changed during setup:

 - `name` will become _flow-container_
 - `image` will become the _registry_url/image_name:image_tag_ of your Flow's storage